openvm-org/openvm/book/src/writing-apps/verify.md

 ```

 ### Generating the Aggregation Proving Key and EVM Verifier Contract
-Gnenerate the aggregation proving key and verifier contract at `~/.openvm/agg.pk` and `~/.openvm/verifier.sol` respectively by running
+Generate the aggregation proving key and verifier contract at `~/.openvm/agg.pk` and `~/.openvm/verifier.sol` respectively by running

 ```bash
 cargo openvm setup